openhab/openhab-docs/tutorials/getting_started/first_steps.md

 ### Install add-ons

 You now have the option to install openHAB add-ons.
+The openHAB system does an automatic scan to discover home automation equipment and software on your PC and LAN.
+Based on the scan result it recommends suggested add-ons to install.
+You can modify the list of add-ons.
-Do this if you already know that you'll need specific add-ons (e.g. if you're upgrading from an older openHAB system), or skip this step if you prefer to install add-ons individually.
+However do this only if you already know that you will need specific add-ons (e.g. if you're upgrading from an older openHAB system).
+Or skip this step if you prefer to install add-ons individually later.
-You can always install/remove add-ons in the future, enabling you to modify and improve your system over time.
+You can always install/remove add-ons in the future so you can modify and improve your system over time.

 ![addons wizard](images/wizard_addons.png)

 After finishing the wizard you will get a welcome message and be redirected to your dashboard.

 ![welcome wizard](images/wizard_welcome.png)

 ![welcome page](images/welcome_page.png)

 ### Log into the dashboard